axelarnetwork/axelar-core/docs/cli/axelard_query_evm_token-info.md

 ### Options

 ```
+      --address string   lookup token by address
       --asset string     lookup token by asset name
       --height int       Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help             help for token-info
       --node string      <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
       --symbol string    lookup token by symbol
 ```

 ### Options inherited from parent commands